 p q r s 0 1 2 3 4 a . . . .
 5 b . . . .
 6 c . . . .
 7 d . . . .
 8

-The same argument can be applied to the other cells in the matrix as well.
-For example, consider the cells adjacent to the corner cell:
+The same argument can be applied to the other cells as well.
+For example, let's consider the cells adjacent to the corner cell.

 p q r s . . . * a . . . . * b . . . . . c . . . . . d . . . . .

-Although there are several edit paths that step through one or two of these cells, all of them share the following edit sequences:
+Although there are several edit paths that step through either or both of them, such paths always contain the following edit sequences.

 (n - 1) insertions + (m - 1) deletions

-Using the argument above, it follows that there is no reason to compute these cells if m ≤ (m - 1) + (n - 1).
-By subtracting m from the both sides, we can remove the variable m from the inequality and reduce the condition to 2 ≤ n.
-In other words, unless the length of the shorter string is less than 2, we do not need to bother computing these cells.
+Following the reasoning above, if the inequality condition m ≤ (m - 1) + (n - 1) holds, we can safely ignore these cells.
+By simplifying the inequality condition, we can reduce it to 2 ≤ n.
+In other words, unless the length of S is less than 2, we do not need to bother computing these cells.

 Let's generalize this observation.
-Choose a cell in a WF matrix and denote the Manhattan distance from it to the cell in the upper-right corner by k.
-Since any path passing through the chosen cell requires, at least, (n - k) insertions + (m - k) deletions , we can ignore this cell if the condition m ≤ (n - k) + (m - k) holds.
-By simplifying this inequality condition, we can conclude that cells satisfying 2k ≤ n can be safely left blank.
+Choose a cell C in a matrix and denote the Manhattan distance from it to the nearest corner cell (the upper-right one or the lower-left one) by Dc.
+Since any path passing through the cell requires (n - Dc) insertions + (m - Dc) deletions, we can ignore this cell if the condition m ≤ (n - Dc) + (m - Dc) holds.

-Back to the example where s = "abcd" and t = "pqrs".
-In this case, the length of the shorter string is 4 (so n=4), thus the following 12 cells satisfy the condition 2k ≤ n.
+Back to the example where S = "abcd" and T = "pqrs".
+In this case, m = 4, thus the following 12 cells satisfy the condition 2 Dc ≤ m.

 p q r s . . * * * a . . . * * b * . . . * c * * . . . d * * * . .

-So, in order to compute the edit distance, we can just focus on filling the remaining 13 cells while leaving these marked cells blank.
-For example, to fill the cell marked "Z" below, we only need to consider the cell to the left (marked "X") and the cell in the upper-left (marked "Y").
+So, in order to compute the edit distance, we can just focus on filling the remaining 13 cells.
+For example, to fill the cell marked Z below, we only need to consider the cell to the left (marked X) and the cell in the upper-left (marked Y).

 Below shows the WF matrix after flood-filing.
 You can see that the edit distance between "abcd" and "pqrs" is computed correctly.